5orenso/node-express-boilerplate/README.md

 Helper modules in use:

-__Grunt__
-The Javascript task runner.
-In one word: automation.
-The less work you have to do when performing repetitive tasks like minification, compilation, unit testing, linting, etc, the easier your job becomes.

-__Buster.js__
-A browser JavaScript testing toolkit.
-It does browser testing with browser automation (think JsTestDriver), QUnit style static HTML page testing, testing in headless browsers (PhantomJS, jsdom), and more.

 __Jest__
 A browser JavaScript testing toolkit.
 Jest is used by Facebook to test all JavaScript code including React applications.
 One of Jest's philosophies is to provide an integrated "zero-configuration" experience.